droundy/arrayref/README.md

 ```

 Looking at this, you might wonder why they accept a slice reference as
 input.
-After all, they always one just two bytes.
+After all, they always want just two bytes.
 These functions
 must panic if given a slice that is too small, which means that unless
 they are inlined, then a runtime bounds-check is forced, even if it
 may be statically known that the input is the right size.